Vishnu: The Divine Preserver of the Hindu Universe

 - His teachings continue to guide ethical and moral principles.

-- Its symbols are often used in company names and brands.
+- His symbols are often used in company and brand names.

 Global Impact